 “Oh dear.
 I knew she had Dementia.
 Is she a lot worse?”
 I asked.

 “Yes it’s so sad.
-They’ve been married for over 50 years and poor Joe, that’s her Dad, has lost his life-long partner and gained a blooming headache.
-Tracy says her own mother doesn’t know her anymore and spends most of her time, when she’s awake, terrified.
+Her parents have been married for over 50 years and poor Joe, that’s her Dad, has lost his life-long partner and instead gained a constant worry.
+Tracey says her own mother doesn’t know her anymore and spends most of her time, when she’s awake, terrified.
 She doesn’t know where she is or who you are or what might happen next.
 She’s taken to spending most of the time in bed as she can’t face life outside it.”

 “That’s awful.
 There should be some way of dealing with it.
 I don’t know, a pill you could take or something.
 We treat animals better than that.”
 I wasn’t very good at dealing with sickness or anything like that.

-“Well she’s not in a fit state to do anything like that.
-She couldn’t decide to do herself in.”
+“Well she’s not in a fit state to do anything.
+She certainly couldn’t decide to do herself in.”

 “No Dad I suppose not.
-And the relatives couldn’t be given the responsibility.
+And the relatives couldn’t be given the responsibility either.
 They might be just after her money.
 Only I wouldn’t want to live like that.
 It’s so undignified.
-I mean some of them are incontinent.
-It’s awful.
+I mean I’ve heard some of them are incontinent.
+How awful is that?
 I’d like to write a living will that allows doctors to sort me out if I get into that kind of state.”

 “OK Dad, I’ll come.
-Will you ask Tracy to tell me what sort of clothes I should wear please?”
+Will you ask Tracey to tell me what sort of clothes I should wear please?”